Search⌘ K

 In the previous lesson, we analyzed EUREKA as an autonomous reward learning agent.
 Now, we move from analysis to implementation.

-We will not dive into every file or line of code.
-The goal is to build a clear mental model of how this implementation maps to the agentic architecture we previously studied.
-Learners who want a deeper, file-by-file breakdown can explore the full course version of this chapter.
+This section does not cover every file or line of code.
+The goal is to develop a clear understanding of how this implementation maps to the previously introduced agent-based architecture.
+For a detailed, file-level breakdown, refer to the full course version of this chapter.

 For this hands-on demonstration, we will use: